Generic Repository Pattern in ASP.NET Core MVC

 }

-When to Use and Not Use Generic Repository Pattern in ASP.NET Core MVC:
+Advantages of Generic Repository Pattern in ASP.NET Core MVC:

 We created Entity-Specific Repositories in our previous article and Generic Repository in this article.
 In the next article, I will discuss Using Both Generic and Non-Generic Repository Patterns in ASP.NET Core MVC with Entity Framework Core.
 In this article, I explain the Generic Repository Design Pattern in ASP.NET Core MVC with EF Core.
 I hope you enjoy this Generic Repository Design Pattern in ASP.NET Core MVC with Entity Framework Core article.